Bennie Demps: First trial and sentencing

-After their arrests, both Bennie Demps and Jackie Hardie were charged with the murders of Celia Puhlick and Robert Brinkworth, and the attempted murder of Nicholas Puhlick.
-The trial was carried out on June 21, 1971, in the circuit court of St. Augustine, after the venue was changed from Lake County due to the publicity of the case.
-Reportedly, Demps offered a defence that he did not shoot the victims and he walked off when Hardie allegedly carried out the shootings alone, while Hardie claimed he was under the influence of an older man in the course of the murders.
+After their arrests, Demps and Hardie were charged with the murders of Puhlick and Brinkworth, and the attempted murder of Puhlick.
+The trial occurred on June 21, 1971, in circuit court in St. Augustine, after the venue was changed from Lake County due to the publicity.
+Demps offered a defence that he did not shoot the victims but rather walked off while Hardie carried out the shootings alone, while Hardie claimed he was under the influence of an older man in the course of the murders.

-On July 2, 1971, the jury found both Jackie Hardie and Bennie Demps guilty of both counts of murdering Celia Puhlick and Robert Brinkworth in the first degree.
+On July 2, 1971, the jury found Hardie and Demps guilty of both counts of murdering Puhlick and Brinkworth in the first degree.
 The offence of first-degree murder carried the death penalty.

-On the same date of their convictions, both Hardie and Demps were sentenced to death for both counts of first-degree murder, in addition to 20 years each for attempted murder.
+On the same date, both were sentenced to death for both counts of first-degree murder, in addition to 20 years each for attempted murder.

 On February 28, 1973, the Florida Supreme Court upheld the convictions of Hardie and Demps, but they lowered the pair's death sentences to two consecutive life sentences, in accordance to the 1972 landmark ruling of Furman v.
 Georgia by the U.S. Supreme Court, which ruled that the death penalty was being arbitrarily applied in the United States.

 Nearly 26 years after the commutation of his death sentence, Hardie died of unknown causes in prison on January 26, 1999.